April The Giraffe Is Having An April Fools’ Baby, Animal Adventure Park Reveals

 A post shared by Animal Adventure Park (@animaladventurepark) on

-Animal Adventure Park owner, Jordan Patch, interviewed with ABC’s Good Morning America on Friday morning to discuss the hype surrounding April and the baby giraffe she’s expecting.
+Jordan Patch, the Animal Adventure Park owner, interviewed with ABC’s Good Morning America on Friday morning to discuss the hype surrounding April and the baby giraffe she’s expecting.
 He elaborated on how April’s behavior has substantially changed on Friday compared to the other days.
 The GMA reporter wanted a closer glimpse of April because the camera was behind her, but Jordan didn’t want to disturb April because she was in the middle of a contraction.
 From the viewer’s perspective, it was difficult to see what April was feeling, but she wasn’t accepting food and seemed distant.
 Jordan emphasized that April is usually a “pig” and loves her food, another sign she’s nearing the end of this pregnancy.

 Is April waiting until April to have her baby?!
 Who knows!
 What we do know is that there has not been many changes recently and there is nothing beyond normal to report.
 Today, we will be visited by the caretakers of "Geoffrey the Giraffe" as Toys R Us Corporate will be on site!
 Keep tuning into the live feed from aprilthegiraffe.com and the appeal store will be back up on MONDAY! #aprilviewcrew #giraffewatch2017 #animaladventurepark #animaladventure #aprilthegiraffe